demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

  :settings {:oms {:ranging-queue-name "DEV.QUEUE.1"}}}
 ```

-Then add a wrapper function in `config.clj` to read this settings.
+Then add a wrapper function in `config.clj` to read these settings.

 ```clojure
 ; src/wheel/infra/config.clj